-The Compensation Committee uses internal data to determine the compensation for positions that are unique or difficult to benchmark against market data.
+The Compensation Committee uses internal data to determine the compensation for most positions.
+Due to the uniqueness of our industry and the size of our Company within the industry, executive officer compensation may be difficult to benchmark against market data.
+We do have insight into compensation philosophy and structures of main competitors within our industry to maintain competitive and retain top 4E talent.
 Internal data is also considered in establishing compensation for positions considered to be equivalent in responsibilities and importance, especially where precise external data is not available.

 The allocation between cash and equity compensation and between short-term and long-term incentives, was determined based on the discretion of the Compensation Committee.
-The ultimate allocation will depend on our future performance and future changes in our share price.
-If vesting targets are achieved, it is likely that a substantial percentage of the amount realized will be from long-term, equity-based incentives, which is consistent with our philosophy and our commitment to long-term value creation to our stockholders.
-We believe the elements of our compensation structure create incentives for the executives to take actions and make decisions that will benefit Carriage over a long-term time period.
+The ultimate allocation will depend on our future company and individual performance and potentially future changes in our share price.
+If vesting targets are achieved, it is likely that a substantial percentage of the amount realized will be from long-term, equity-based incentives, which is consistent with our Philosophy and our commitment to long-term value creation to our stockholders.
+We believe the elements of our compensation structure create incentives for the executives to take actions and make decisions that will benefit Carriage over the long-term and create long-term value for our stockholders.

 Pay Element Description Purpose Base Salary Fixed compensation, subject to annual review and changed due to responsibility, performance, and strategic performance.
 Provide competitive base pay to hire and retain key talent, the "Right Who's," with the desired 4E Leadership qualities.
 Reflect roles, responsibilities, experience and performance.
 Short-Term Incentives Annual cash performance payment.
 For Mr. Payne, this award is made at the discretion of the Compensation Committee.
-For all other Named Executive Officers, this award varies to the degree we achieve our annual financial, operational and strategic performance and to the extent to which the executive Provide market competitive cash incentive opportunities that will motivate our executives to achieve and exceed financial goals that support our Being The Best High Performance Standards. officer contributes to the achievement.
+For all other NEOs, this award varies to the degree we achieve our annual financial, operational and strategic performance and to the extent to which the Provide market competitive cash incentive opportunities that will motivate our executives to achieve and exceed financial goals that support our Being The Best High Performance Standards. executive officer contributes to the achievement.
 Align management and stockholder interests by linking pay and performance.
 Long-Term Incentives Restricted Stock: Time-based awards vesting over a minimum of three years.
 Provide market competitive equity award opportunities that will align executive interests with our stockholders.
 Stock Options: The executive only realizes the potential Encourage executive share ownership. appreciation in our stock price above the exercise price for stock options.
-Encourage retention of executives who enhance our High Performance Culture consistent with our Good To Great Journey .
-Performance Shares: The number of performance shares earned by an executive officer, if any, is based on performance over a multi-year period against specific financial and performance goals.
+Encourage retention of executives who enhance our High Performance Culture consistent with our Good To Performance Shares: The number of performance shares earned by an executive officer, if any, is based on Great Journey. performance over a multi-year period against specific financial and performance goals.
 Motivate executives to deliver long-term sustained growth and strong total stockholder return.
-Retirement and Other Benefits Group health and welfare benefit programs and tax-qualified retirement plans, except that our Named Executive Officers Provide for current and future needs of the executives and their families. cannot participate in our Employee Stock Purchase Program.
-Mr. Payne, our Chief Executive Officer is reimbursed annually for life insurance premiums of up to \$25,000.
-Named Executive Officers are reimbursed for executive physical and club dues.
+Retirement and Other Benefits Group health and welfare benefit programs and tax-qualified retirement plans.
+NEOs may be reimbursed for life insurance, Provide for current and future needs of the executives and their families. executive physical and club dues.
 Enhance recruitment and retention.
-Post-Termination Compensation Certain of our Named Executive Officers are party to an employment agreement to which they will be entitled to severance payments upon termination without cause during the term of the agreement or resignation for "good reason" during the twenty-four month period following a "corporate change."
+Post-Termination Compensation Our NEOs are party to employment agreements whereby they may be entitled to certain payments upon termination as more fully described herein.
 Enhance retention and attraction of management by providing employment protection.

-Carriage maintains compensation programs in full alignment with our High Performance Culture.
 We regularly review how our levels of compensation align with performance and how our mix of pay (base salary versus annual cash incentives and long-term incentives) will allow us to attract and retain 4E Leaders, while motivating these leaders to execute upon both annual and long-term goals.